gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 ---

-## Understanding how the code works
+## Core Concepts

 Lab 1 introduces two C data structures used to greatly simplify and effectively describe how the code will work with GPIO and Timers.

 ### Perpherals

-The following C variable named **builtinLed** of type Peripheral declares a generalized GPIO output peripheral.
-It maintains the GPIO pin OS file descriptor, the GPIO pin number, the initial state when the pin is opened, whether the pin logic needs to be reserved for turning a pin on and off, and the C function to be called to open and initialize the GPIO output pin.
+In **main.c** there is a variable named **builtinLed** of type **Peripheral**.
+Variables of type **Peripheral** declare a generalized GPIO output peripheral.
+This variable holds the GPIO pin OS file descriptor, the GPIO pin number, the initial state when the pin is opened, whether the pin logic needs to be reserved for turning a pin on and off, and the C function to be called to open and initialize the GPIO output pin.

 ```c
 static Peripheral builtinLed = {